 \subsection{Algorithm of the NA method}

 The NA method is a two-step process.
-First, a surrogate simulator $\hat{f}_s$ is trained to approximate the ground-truth simulator $f$ to solve the forward problem ($x$: input $\rightarrow y$: output).
-Then, the set of trainable solution candidates $\{\hat{x}_{c_1},... ,\hat{x}_{c_i},... ,\hat{x}_{c_n} \}$ is initialized and optimized iteratively using backpropagation to produce the desired output value $y_{gt}$ (Algorithm \ref{alg1}).
+First, a surrogate simulator $\hat{f}_s$ is trained using standard supervised learning techniques to approximate the ground-truth simulator $f$ and solve the forward problem ($x$: input $\rightarrow y$: output).
+Using the mean squared error (MSE) as a loss function and splitting the dataset into training and validation sets are common practices in the field.
+Given that Ren et al.\cite{ren2022inverse} adopted the same approach, we decided to follow this method in our study.
+In the next step, the set of trainable solution candidates $\{\hat{x}_{c_1},... ,\hat{x}_{c_i},... ,\hat{x}_{c_n} \}$ is initialized and optimized iteratively using backpropagation to produce the desired output value $y_{gt}$.
+Notably, $y_{gt}$ is not a part of the training or validation data.
+The detailed procedure is presented in Algorithm \ref{alg1}.
 In the following section, we explain the algorithm in detail.